htotterd/getdata/README.md

 Using a dataset provided by the University of California, Irvine, data from experiments involving a group of 30 volunteers was reshaped to provide the average and standard deviation of measurements for each combination of subject and activity (Walking, Walking Upstairs, Walking Downstairs, etc.).
+The subject labels, activity labels and measurements were first combined for each group and the mean and standard deviation for each combination of subject and activity recorded.
+The train and test data was then joined together to create one dataset.

 For each record is provided: